OpenCTI-Platform/docs/docs/usage/automation.md

 #### An entity from a selected PIR is updated

 This triggers the playbook when an entity that is part of at least one selected PIR is updated.

 > Note: By default, if no PIR is selected, all available PIRs will be applied.

+#### An entity is linked to an other entity that is part of a selected PIR

+This toggle triggers the playbook when a new relationship is created between an entity and an other one that is part of at least one selected PIR.

+> Note: By default, if no PIR is selected, all available PIRs will be applied.